CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-profile-fields.md

-# REST API: request field from profile
+# REST API: GET profile fields

 To request the fields from a profile you can send an HTTP GET request to the following URL: